Dojo Loach

 Aquarium Setup

 The Dojo Loach is mostly a bottom dweller, but will spend some time in the middle and top of the aquarium.
-This is a good sized fish that likes to be kept with 3 or more companions of its own kind.
-It needs at good sized aquarium of 55 gallons or more and the longer the better, 4 feet being minimum.
+This is a good-sized fish that likes to be kept with 3 or more companions of its own kind.
+It needs at good-sized aquarium of 55 gallons or more and the longer the better, 4 feet being minimum.
 Never introduce this loach into a biological immature setup as these fish require pristine water.
-They do best in a soft to medium water with subdued lighting.
+They do best in soft to medium water with subdued lighting.
 They need good water movement that provides plenty of oxygenation.
-An undergravel filter is a great choice for these fish as it creates high oxygen through out the tank as well as reducing the waste.
+An undergravel filter is a great choice for these fish as it creates high oxygen throughout the tank as well as reducing the waste.
 Adding a canister filter or powerheads to the setup will make the proper current for this loach.

 • Minimum Tank Size: 55 gal (208 L) - The longer the tank the better, with 4 feet being minimum.